Alex-Lin5/Snake-JavaFX/README.md

 #### Model-View-Controller
-- Point is the basic unit indicates the coordination of objects, like snake and food
+- Point is the basic unit indicates the coordination of objects, like snake and foodBase
-- Snake and food are instantiated on the board, initialization of snake and food are controlled by arbiter
+- Snake and foodBase are instantiated on the board, initialization of snake and foodBase are controlled by engine
 - Board, debugger, recorder are instantiated on the thread
 - Initializer is instantiated as the JavaFX application is started, and whenever the game is restarted